 Packing for the West Highland Way – The Basics

-There are numerous options to hike this well-known Scottish walk – trekkers can customize their meal options, accommodation preferences, the length of the walk, and so much more.
-Still, there are a couple of simple rules when it comes to packing for this route, and these apply to basically everyone.
-These are:
+There are numerous options to customise your hike on the ultimate of Scottish hikes – you can customize your meal options, accommodation preferences, the length of the walk, and so much more.
+But still, there are a couple of simple rules when it comes to packing, and these apply to basically everyone.
+The rules are:

-2. Learn how to use the trekking poles and take them with you.
+- Learn how to use the trekking poles and take them with you

-3. Keep your pack as lightweight as possible.
+- Keep your pack as lightweight as possible

 The Weight of the Backpack